 ‘The earliest ginger jars as we know them date from the Ming period (1368-1644), and they were made for exporting salt, spices, oil, and so on, to the West,’ says BADA dealer Kevin Page.
 The Europeans couldn’t help but be impressed by these cargo containers – the jars were far more refined than any porcelain being produced in the West at the time.
 Through the 18th and 19th centuries, the jars became highly coveted as luxurious accessories for the home, not only for their fine quality, but also their aesthetic appeal.
 ‘The variety of designs is wide but always very decorative,’ says Kevin.
 ‘You often see cherry blossoms, as well as figures, landscapes and animals.’

 With such a range of patterns and colours (there are far more than just the classic blue and white) it’s small wonder porcelain collectors and interiors enthusiasts alike rank these high-shouldered beauties greatly.
-And, with prices ranging from £20 to £500,000 and beyond, there’s a jar to suit every budget and taste.
+And, with prices ranging from £20 to £500,000 and beyond, there’s an antique jar to suit every budget and taste.

 For many centuries, ginger jars were made on a vast scale to keep up with demand but, despite being ‘mass produced’, these were still handmade products of exceptional quality.
 Thrown by master potters and painted by skilled artists, the production process was a testament to China’s ancient porcelain traditions.
 One city famous for creating perhaps the finest export wares is Jingdezhen in south-east China, which remains a mecca for ceramicists to this day.